BookStackApp/website/content/docs/admin/third-party-auth.md

 AZURE_APP_SECRET={APP_SECRET}
 AZURE_TENANT={TENANT}

-# APP_URL Needs to be set to your BookStack base url
+# APP_URL Needs to be set to your BookStack base url, likely already configured
 APP_URL=http://mybookstackurl.com
 ```
 10. All done!
 Users should now be able to link their AzureAD account in their account profile pages and also register/login using their AzureAD account.